metricly/metricly-docs/content/api/api-users.md

 ### Response Body

-The following Response Body returns the user template but does not reveal the new password.
+The following response body returns the user template but does not reveal the new password.

 ```
 {